alexnaish/mockercinno/README.md

 }
 ```

 The template path can resolve to an object or a string, depending on the data submitted.
-A further example of what data can be referenced can be found in [this example](examples/named.json).
+A further example of what data can be referenced can be found in [this example](https://github.com/alexnaish/mockercinno/blob/master/examples/named.json).

 Templates can access the following and their properties:

 * `params` - if the mock used a named parameter path, the named matches will be accessible here.
-* `body` - the submitted request body of the request.
+* `body` - the submitted body of the request.
 * `query` - the query parameters of the request.
-* `headers` - the submitted request body of the request.
+* `headers` - the submitted headers of the request.
 * `mock` - the matched mock entry for the current request.

 ### Helper Endpoints